 CU: Talent adjusts the ion mode settings on HPLC/MS.

-SCREEN: The software collects data.

 To extract single wavelength chromatographs, open the Qualitative Analysis program and click File, Open Data File.
 Select the file to be analyzed in the Open Data File window and click Open to open the file [1].